dotlang/language/README.md

 ## Rules
 - Note that you cannot re-assign `val` to something else with `=`.
 Because other parts of the code may have a copy of it and re-assign may change their data: `val x = 12, process(x), x=19` this will change what x points to. so any thread inside process will have a value which point to 19 instad of 12.
 - There must be a single space between `type` keyword and type name.
-- You can not have a read-only view of a read-write memory cell: `val x := otherVar` is invalid! variables are initialized upon declaration. for val you must assign value, for var, compiler will set default value (everything zero, empty, ...)
 `var x: array[int]` will create an empty array

 Note that `val` can only appear on the left side of `=` when it is being declared.
-What comes on the right side of `=` must be either another val or made val using `@val` or a literal
-Every type is allocated and a reference is put inside the variable.
-Compiler may optimize this for cases when a local variable like an int, is not sent outside. val is like a memory cell with a lock on it. var is like a memory cell without lock.
+What comes on the right side of `=` must be either another val or made val using `@val` or a literal val is like a memory cell with a lock on it. var is like a memory cell without lock.
 The most primitive type is `binary` which denotes an allocated memory buffer.